VGreluchon/Crazy-Adventure-Datapack/README.md

 Credits :

     Resource Pack : Me
-    I received some help from: Stoupy51
+    I received some help from: Stoupy51 & LTHC
     Creator of SimplEnergy: Stoupy51